synthetos/tg_pytest/README.md

   - Open a tinyg port or fail trying
   - Open test-master.cfg file
-  - Create a test date and time string as an ISO8601 string
+  - Create a test date and time string as an ISO8601 string (future)
   - For each test in the master file:
     - Open the JSON file for that test
-    - Create an output file suffixed by the ISO8601 date/time string
+    - Create an output file suffixed by the ISO8601 date/time string (future)
     - Iterate through the input file.
 For each test in the file:
       - Send the test string(s) to the tinyg and collect all responses
       - Parse responses according to test data provided (see below)